LostSyndicate/engine_project/README.md

 When compiled, libraries and DLLs should be put under lib/x64 or lib/x86 and when compiling the program, be put in the same directory as the executable.

+- **Currently OpenGL 3.3 Core is being used, however it can be a higher version if required.**

 # Compilation
 Run CMakeLists.txt then open the project and compile.
 On linux use 'cmake -B"build" -G"MinGW Makefiles" CMakeLists.txt" then cd into build and run nmake.